 Faith in Finance

-This ground-breaking 84-page paper, published in 2016 by our founder, the Alliance of Religions and Conservation, was commissioned by OECD and UNDP to explore the role of faiths as investors in the future, particularly in connection to the Sustainable Development Goals.
+This ground-breaking 84-page paper, published in 2016 by our founder, the Alliance of Religions and Conservation (ARC), was commissioned by OECD and UNDP to explore the role of faiths as investors in the future, particularly regarding the SDGs.

 Many Heavens in Action

-In 2012, Christian, Muslim and Hindu communities in sub-Saharan Africa launched action plans on the environment.
-Many Heavens One Earth in Action, tells the inspiring stories of the many initiatives that sprang from their plans – from tree planting to sustainable agriculture and more.
+In 2012, Christian, Muslim and Hindu faith groups in sub-Saharan Africa launched action plans on the environment.
+Many Heavens One Earth in Action, tells the stories of their plans – from tree planting to sustainable agriculture and more.

-Subtitled Faith, Finance and Concern for a Living Planet, this publication by ARC and WWF in 2000, with support from the World Bank, looked at the extent of the capital assets and land holdings owned by the faiths, and was the first to discuss the need for faith-consistent investment policies.
+Subtitled Faith, Finance and Concern for a Living Planet, A Capital Solution was published by ARC and WWF in 2000, supported by the World Bank, looked at assets and land owned by the faiths, and was the first to discuss the need for faith-consistent investment policies.